AutomationGarage/docs.autobits.org/docs/quick-start/call-rest-api-parse-response.md

 In this case, a data point **Temperature in London** with the value of **280.32 °F** will be generated.

-Note: OpenWeather sample API returns same temperature for every request._
+*Note: OpenWeather sample API returns same temperature for every request.*

 ## 2. Test

 Open a dashboard and create a panel to represent received data points:

-* On the dashboard: <span class="font-italic">Right Click -> Add Panel -> Plot.</span>
+* On the dashboard: *Right Click -> Add Panel -> Plot.*

 * Open panel settings (using gear icon).
 Select the data channel **Temperature in London**.

 * Save the dashboard by clicking **Save Changes**.

-![Temperature in London on a plot](/quickstart/rest-dashboard.png)

-Temperature in London on a plot.
+![Temperature in London on a plot](/quickstart/rest-dashboard.png) *Temperature in London on a plot.*

 ## Conclusion